 The remaining part of the paper is organized into four sections.
-The next section describes the literature on pro-poor growth and the methodology that we are using, the third section describes the data, the fourth section presents the analysis and results and the final section concludes with a discussion of our results.
+The next section describes the relevant literature and the methodology that we are using, the third section describes the data, the fourth section presents the analysis and results and the final section concludes with a discussion (robustness, explanations and policy implications) of our results.